Affordable Tree Service Jacksonville, FL.

 We understand removing or trimming a tree takes a certain level of experience, skill, and expertise to perform the job the right way, and most importantly, the safe way.
 That is why we use all high-quality equipment like bucket trucks, cranes, dump trucks, bobcats, etc. In situations that we can’t use the equipment on your property, we have professional climbers on staff ready to either trim or remove your tree safely.
 Instead, to keep yourself and the property safe, it’s best to leave tree trimming and removal projects to the professionals at Jacksonville Tree Service and Removal.

 A little history on Jacksonville, Florida

-Jacksonville is the most populated cities in Florida, and is the largest city by area in the United States as of 2020.
+Jacksonville is the most populated city in Florida, and is the largest city by area in the United States as of 2020.
 It is centered on the banks of the St. Johns River in the First Coast region of northeast Florida, about 25 miles south of the Georgia state line and 328 miles north of Miami.
 The area was originally inhabited by the Timucua people, and in 1564 was the site of the French colony of Fort Caroline, one of the earliest European settlements in what is now the continental United States.
 Under British rule, a settlement grew at the narrow point in the river where cattle crossed, known as Wacca Pilatka to the Seminole and the Cow Ford to the British.
 A platted town was established there in 1822, a year after the United States gained Florida from Spain; it was named after Andrew Jackson, the first military governor of the Florida Territory and seventh President of the United States.